cocos/cocos-docs/en/scripting/use-component.md

 ```

 ## Editing script

-Cocos Creator has installed a lightweight Code Editor for editors to edit script fast.
-But we recommend that users choose
-their preferred text tool (such as Vim, Sublime Text, WebStorm, VSCode...) to edit script according to their
-own need.

-By double clicking the script asset, users can open the built-in Code Editor to edit.
-If you need to use the external tools, please [modify the settings in **Preferences** panel](../getting-started/basics/editor-panels/preferences.md#script-editor).
+By double clicking the script asset, it is opened in the default editor on your system.
+We recommend that a popular editor is used, such as: Vim, Sublime Text, WebStorm, VSCode, etc. Each editor has advantages and disadvantages.

-Edit the script and save it, and Cocos Creator will automatically detect the alteration of the script and compile it quickly.
+Edit the scripts and save them.
+Cocos Creator will automatically detect the alteration of the script and compile it quickly.

 ## Adding script into the scene node